Some Big Health Care Policy Changes Are Hiding In The Federal Spending Package

 The budget provides $25 million for research on preventing deaths and injuries from guns, split equally between the National Institutes of Health and the Centers for Disease Control and Prevention.

-"This is a very meaningful, small step in the right direction," says Christian Heyne, vice president of policy at Brady, who notes that these are the nation's two preeminent public health agencies.
+"This is a very meaningful, small step in the right direction," says Christian Heyne, vice president of policy at Brady, an organization focused on ending gun violence.
+He notes that these are the nation's two preeminent public health agencies.
 The CDC has shied away from gun violence research since 1996, when legislation known as the Dickey Amendment first prohibited the agency from using federal funds to advocate or promote gun control.
 In 2018, language added to instructions accompanying a spending bill made it clear that the CDC was allowed to conduct research on the causes of gun violence.
 At that time, Congress provided no funding.

-Now, lawmakers have not only allocated money, "they're actually naming that this money needs to be spent to research gun violence," says Heyne. —Nell Greenfieldboyce, Correspondent
+Now, lawmakers have not only allocated money, "they're actually naming that this money needs to be spent to research gun violence," says Heyne. —Nell Greenfieldboyce, correspondent

 Shoring up suicide prevention efforts